 Instead of writing down m on a piece of paper and then forget to add things, I have a couple of timers running on the top of my desktop all the time, and I can quickly start and stop a timer or change to a different client when I need to.

 Chronomate helps me save time every day and it is one of my best time savers.
-Not only that, I am also certain that I remember to log hours and not miss billable time.
+Not only that, but I am also certain that I remember to log hours and not miss billable time.
 I also use for tracking internal projects and projects with a fixed price to make sure I do not go over my internal estimate.

 In the interface, it is easy to add a small note before the hours are pushed to FreshBooks, and I use that as a quick reminder of what the time was spent on.
 For some clients, I add a PDF file?of all tracked hours with the notes attached.
 It makes it very easy to document what my?time was spent on.

-There are plenty of image editing software for any OS out there, but Adobe Photoshop has and most likely always will be my favourite tool.
-In my past as a 3D/CGI artist I used Photoshop extensively.
-These days I use it far less and I use only a fraction of the power this powerful tool can do.
+There are plenty of image editing software for any OS out there, but Adobe Photoshop has and most likely always will be my favorite tool.
+In my past, as a 3D/CGI artist, I used Photoshop extensively.
+These days I use it far less, and I use only a fraction of the power this powerful tool can do.

 The shortcuts and interface are far too ingrown in me to ever change, and it is one of the tools I doubt I will ever change.

 Screenshare / reporting tool - Clarify It